Proteus-Technologies-Private-Limited/PurePyJasper/README.md

 # jasper_report.ai

-This application provides a simple web based editor for JasperReports JRXML files powered by GPT-4.1.
-The `JasperReportEditor` blueprint exposes an interface that allows uploading and editing JRXML files with CodeMirror, managing database connections and calling a language model to regenerate reports.
+This application provides a comprehensive python implementation of jasper report engine in pure pythin without any javva dependency.

+It also include a simple web based viewer for JasperReports JRXML files.
+There is comprehensive sample reports available showcasing compitibility with most of the jasper report feature in python.

 ## Running